 following a small number of reliable sources

-focusing on use cases rather than hype
+focusing on real world use rather than headlines

 Why Continuous Learning Matters